 as they look to charge up the MAC standings in 2014.

-Four huge conference games close out the home schedule in 2014, The first on October 11th against the Bowling Green Falcons who finished first in the East division last season.
+Idaho Vandals come to town, kicking the season into high gear.
+Four huge conference games close out the home schedule in 2014,

+the first on Oct.
+11 against the Bowling Green Falcons who finished first in the East division last season.
 The following

 game that will surely have fans on their feet throughout.
 The home schedule closes out with a game against defending conference

 champions the Northern Illinois Huskies on Tuesday, Nov.
 18, which is another game that will be buzzed about around town long